iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 > I'm disappointed that I can't contribute more data because I'm with Telstra and not Vodafone.
 If we can help find a cure for cancer it will help save lives of people will this horrible disease.
 My 14 year old great nephew died in June from a brain tumour, it only took 10 months from diagnosis to kill him.
 We need to stop cancer from killing our love ones.<br> :date: __2020-10-24 07:13:53__

-> Problems on Note20 Ultra.
-Force closing constantly.
-Had to uninstall after a few days working OK.<br> :date: __2020-10-20 19:48:38__

-> Please allow us to set "unlimited data" for mobile data use.
-500MB allowance is reached after one night of calculations on my phone.
-As well I have experienced crashes after having a large amount of calculations completed causing me to reset the app in order to use it.<br> :date: __2020-10-20 16:12:41__

-> The app desperately needs settings.
-It has virtually none.
-It's a great purpose but wasted.
-I plug my phone in to charge every night and always forget to switch it on.
-Should be a auto start or scheduled or a reminder when plugging in.<br> :date: __2020-10-06 17:47:50__

 #### 2-star reviews